TheSystemDevelopmentKit/thesdk_template/doc/source/documentation_instructions.rst

 Documentation of an Entity is defined in `<Entity>/doc`.
 You can use any of the core entities (thesdk, rtl, spice) as an example.

-The idea of the documenation is the following:
+The idea of the documentation is the following:

 * doc/sources/conf.py defines the dependencies of the documenation Sphinx build.